 The court's approach in Strauss v.
-Hearst Corporation is a particularly good example of this strong preference for objective evidence.57 In that case, the defendant magazine had used the services of the plaintiff, a professional photographer, for a photo-shoot relating to one its articles.58 During the shoot, the defendant's representative played an active role in positioning the props and selecting the photograph to use, and the magazine's (i.e., defendant's) editors later on re-touched the photograph before its final publication.59 The parties never entered into a formal contractual arrangement specifying their relationship ownership over the photographs.
+Hearst Corporation is a particularly good example of this strong preference for objective evidence.57 In that case, the defendant magazine had used the services of the plaintiff, a professional photographer, for a photo-shoot relating to one its articles.58 During the shoot, the defendant's representative played an active role in positioning the props and selecting the photograph to use, and the magazine's (for example, defendant's) editors later on re-touched the photograph before its final publication.59 The parties never entered into a formal contractual arrangement specifying their relationship and ownership over the photographs.
 At trial, the court concluded that the parties were indeed coauthors of the photographs.
-The court's decision was based entirely on its analysis of the collaboration involved in producing the photograph.
-60 Rather interestingly, the court disallowed any reliance on evidence relating to the parties' subjective state of mind at the time the photographs were taken and before.
-61 The plaintiff had sought to argue that he never intended to create a work of joint authorship and would not have consented to it had the matter been discussed.
-62 The court
+The court's decision was based entirely on its analysis of the collaboration involved in producing the photograph.60 Rather interestingly, the court disallowed any reliance on evidence relating to the parties' subjective state of mind at the time the photographs were taken and before.61 The plaintiff had sought to argue that he never intended to create a work of joint authorship and

-56 See generally supra note and sources therein.
+56 See generally supra note 14 and sources therein.

-57 1988 WL 18932 (S.D.N.Y.)
+57 Strauss v.
+Hearst Co., No. 85 Civ.
+10017 (CSH), 1988 WL 18932, at 6 (S.D.N.Y.
+Feb.
+19, 1988)